 The Washington DC Children’s Health Insurance Program is administered by the Department of Health Care Finance (DHCF) through the DC Healthy Families program.
 This program provides CHIP Medicaid coverage through managed care health plans to residents of Washington DC who meet the program’s eligibility requirements.
 This children’s Medicaid has the same application process as regular Medicaid.
 Those receiving coverage under DC Healthy Families will receive financial assistance paying for all covered services, including well-child and sick-child doctor visits, shots, eye care and many other services.

-Washington DC CHIP Eligibility
+Learn About Washington DC CHIP Requirements

 To be eligible for the DC CHIP program, applicants must be children, parents or guardians of children, younger than 19 years of age and living alone or pregnant.
 To receive CHIP or Medicaid coverage, they must also live in Washington DC and be either U.S. citizens or qualified aliens with proof of immigration status.
 Additionally, to receive coverage under CHIP or Medicaid, children must be living in families making gross monthly incomes at roughly 200 percent of the Federal Poverty Level (FPL) or less.
 Percentages for coverage in CHIP and Medicaid, however, may vary with income limit standards.
-Download our free guide to review more information on FPLs and income limits.
+Download our free guide to review more information on income limits.

 How to Apply for CHIP in DC